Juanperezc/lab3-react-native/CONTRIBUTING.md

-# Contributing to Kitten Tricks
+# Contributing to BEM

-We would love for you to contribute to Kitten Tricks and help make it ever better together! :rocket:
+We would love for you to contribute to BEM and help make it ever better together! :rocket:

  - [Code of Conduct](#coc)
  - [Question or Problem?](#question)